 Study analyzes potential of cannabis-infused beverages as an alternative to alcohol

-Survey with adult cannabis users indicates a decrease in weekly alcohol consumption after adopting beverages infused with the plant
+Survey of adult cannabis users indicates a decrease in weekly alcohol consumption after adopting cannabis-infused beverages

 Published on 02/06/2026

-A new international study, conducted by researchers from the Department of Community Health and Health Behavior at the University at Buffalo (State University of New York, USA) and published on January 14, 2026 in the Journal of Psychoactive Drugs, suggests that cannabis-infused beverages are associated with a reduction in alcohol consumption among adults who use cannabis.
+A new international study, conducted by researchers from the Department of Community Health and Health Behavior at the University at Buffalo (State University of New York, USA) and published on January 14, 2026 in the Journal of Psychoactive Drugs, suggests that cannabis-infused beverages are associated with a reduction in alcohol consumption among adult cannabis users.

 According to the data, about one-third of the respondents regularly consumed cannabis-infused beverages, usually one per session.
 Among these users, 58.6% reported replacing alcohol with cannabis, a percentage higher than the 47.2% observed among non-users of these beverages.